trueagi-io/pln-experimental/docs/surprisingness/surprisingness.md

 ## Surprisingness in the Context of PLN

-What is surprisingness?
-I suggest the following informal definition:
+What is surprising?
+I suppose most would agree with the following informal definition:

-"Something is surprising when it is different than anticipated."
+"Something is surprising when it is deviates from expectation."

-To anticipate requires to predict.
-In the context of PLN reasoning in general, and pattern mining in particular, what is predicted is the truth value over a certain PLN statement.
+In the context of PLN reasoning, and pattern mining in particular, the expectation of something is measured by the truth value over its corresponding PLN statement.

-For example, let us assume we are given to observe a certain predicate `P` over natural numbers.
+For example, let us assume we are given to observe a certain predicate

 ```
 P : Nat -> Bool
 ```

-The observations we are given so far are
+over a finite set of natural numbers.
+The observations are

 ```
 (P 0) ≞ <1 1>